Wests Tigers: Reported proposed moves to end joint venture

 In 2024, there were two reports that the joint venture might come to end.
-On 29 August, it was reported that the Balmain board was looking to pull out the joint venture with the Western Suburbs Magpies.
+On 29 August, it was reported that the Balmain board was looking to pull out of the joint venture with the Western Suburbs Magpies.
 Balmain chairman Danny Stapleton rejected these claims the next day.
 In December, it was reported that there was a plot for the Western Suburbs Magpies to take full control of the club, and return the Magpies brand to the NRL in a leaked text.
 Former Balmain Tiger Benny Elias declared his belief the next day that 100,000 fans will descend on Sydney’s streets in protest.
 Both of these reports have been unsubstantiated with a lack of any further evidence.

+Board upheaval

+The majority owning Holman Barnes Group put out a press release on 1 December 2025 advising that the four independent directors were being stood down with immediate effect.
+The four directors being Barry O'Farrell, Annabelle Williams, Charlie Viola and Michelle McDowell.
+The Holman Barnes Group stated the Wests Tigers board was not communicating with the majority shareholders in a satisfactory manner.
+On 8 December, CEO Shane Richardson resigned from his position at the club.

+On 10 December, most of the former board members including O'Farrell were brought back following intervention by the NRL.

 Ownership, board and corporate governance

 Wests Tigers are a joint venture, which was formed between Wests Magpies and Balmain Tigers football clubs.

 Western Suburbs Leagues Club Ltd

 Running under the name Holman Barnes Group, there are three locations: Wests Ashfield Leagues Club, Croydon Sports and the Markets Club at Homebush West.
 The group is the primary financial donor to the Wests Tigers rugby league franchise outside of the revenue provided by the NRL and corporate sponsorship.
-From 2014 Wests Ashfield was the only Leagues Club which directly subsidized the Wests Tigers Rugby League franchise.
+From 2014 Wests Ashfield was the only Leagues Club which directly subsidised the Wests Tigers Rugby League franchise.